eventlet/eventlet/README.rst

 Eventlet was created almost 18 years ago, at a time where async features were absent from the CPython stdlib.
-With time eventlet evolved and CPython too, but since several years the maintenance activity of eventlet dicreased leading to a growing gap between eventlet and the CPython implementation.
+With time eventlet evolved and CPython too, but since several years the maintenance activity of eventlet decreased leading to a growing gap between eventlet and the CPython implementation.

 This gap is now too high and can lead you to unexpected side effects and bugs